10. Rocoto Introductory Information¶

 rocotorewind is a tool that attempts to undo the effects of running a task.
 It is commonly used to rerun part

 of a workflow that has failed.
 If a task fails to run (the STATE is DEAD) and needs to be restarted, the

 command will rerun tasks in the workflow.
 The command line options are the same as those described for

-(in section 10.3), and the general usage statement looks like the following:
+(in Section 10.3), and the general usage statement looks like this:

 rocotorewind -w </path/to/workflow/xml/file> -d </path/to/workflow/database/> file -c <YYYYMMDDHHmm> -t <taskname>